 When selling prepacked food via the internet allergen information must be made available at the point of sale.
 A business could for example list the ingredients (with allergens emphasised in some way) on the website where the customer views the product prior to purchasing it.
 This information must also be given to the customer at the point of delivery for example displayed on the packaging of the food.

-PART 2: Guidance for businesses providing non-prepacked and prepacked for direct sale foods food
+PART 2: Guidance for businesses providing non-prepacked food

 For restaurants, cafés, fast food outlets, delicatessens, butchers, bakeries, institutional and other types of caterers